reubennguyen224/Lame-Wrapper-Android/README.md

 ## LameBuilder

-LameBuilder is a wrapper around the extra initialisation parameters in Lame.
+LameBuilder is a wrapper around the extra initialization parameters in Lame.

 **inSampleRate** - input sample rate in Hz.  default = 44100hz
 **numChannels** - number of channels in input stream. default=2